Abhinav5050649/the-chat-room/README.md

 ### 5) Create Collections

 Create the collections as per the "Database" section of the README and initialize them with a few dummy documents.

+**Note:** You will have to create indexing for the Messages Collection when prompted to by Firestore.

 #### Collections: